|

 Living in Dublin vs London

 Dublin has attracted writers, intellectuals, and visitors for centuries with its friendly atmosphere and craic, or something that’s socially enjoyable.
-Craic combines banter, humor, intelligence, acerbic wit, and airy introspection.
-The city has faded grandeur with a comfy worn vibe.

 One-fourth of the population of the Republic of Ireland lives in the Greater Dublin urban area, which is a lively and bustling place.
-River Liffey divides the city’s center north to south, but O’Connell’s Bridge connects the two.
+River Liffey divides the city’s center from north to south, but O’Connell’s Bridge connects the two.

 On the other hand, London is also popular among visitors and dreamers.
 Its lively and royal vibe encouraged many to dream of living in this city.